Scargo Tower: History

 There have been three Scargo towers at this spot.
 The first tower was built in 1874 by the Tobey family.
 Constructed out of wood, it was destroyed by a gale in 1876.
 The second tower, known as "Tobey Tower" and also made of wood, burned down in 1900.
-The present tower, was built of cobblestone in 1901 as a memorial to the Tobey family.
-The tower stands thirty feet high.
-It is located on the highest hill in the area.
-From the tower, one can see almost all of Cape Cod on the bay side, including Provincetown and the Sagamore Bridge.
+The present tower was built of cobblestone in 1901 as a memorial to the Tobey family.

-The Scargo Tower plaque
+The current tower, atop the area's tallest hill above the kettle of Scargo Lake, stands 30 feet high and 160 feet above sea level.
+The top of the tower provides a panoramic view that, on a clear day, extends as far as Provincetown and the Sagamore Bridge.

 A plaque placed above the entrance to the tower reads, "This tower and hilltop were given to the town of Dennis in 1929 as a memorial to Charles Tobey (1831–1888) and Francis Bassett Tobey (1833–1913).
 Loyal sons of the village of Dennis where their Tobey ancestors settled in 1678."